Alain-Pascal/alx-system_engineering-devops/0x00-shell_basics/README.md

     >
     > - Files and directories starting with dot (`.`) are listed
     >
-    > - The listing is alpha ordered, except for the direcoties `.` and `..` which are listed at the very beginning
+    > - The listing is alpha ordered, except for the directory `.` and `..` which are listed at the very beginning
     >
     > - Only digits and letters are used to sort; digits come first
     >